My Quiet Kitchen

 Assemble the cake:

 • Place one cake layer on a serving plate or cake stand.
-Spread about ยผ to โ…“ cup raspberry jam on top of the cake (refer to photos above).
+Spread about ⅓ cup raspberry jam on top (refer to photos above if needed).
 Using an offset spatula spread a thin layer of frosting on top of the jam.
-Repeat the process for the second layer.
+Repeat for the second cake layer.

-• Place the 3rd cake layer and frost the top and sides.
+• Place the 3rd cake layer on top, and frost the top and sides of the cake.
 Decorate with fresh berries.
 Sift raspberry powder and powdered sugar on top if desired.

 Notes